-Apple is working on a sequel to its popular iPhone SE and today we want to walk you through some reasons why you should, and shouldn’t, wait for the rumored iPhone SE 2, a device that’s also being called iPhone 8s and iPhone 9.
+Apple is reportedly working on a new budget iPhone and today we want to walk you through some reasons why you should, and shouldn’t, wait for the rumored iPhone SE 2.

 If you’re in the market for a new iPhone, but don’t want one with a huge display, you’ll want to take a long look at Apple’s 4-inch iPhone SE.
 It’s a few years old now, but the iPhone SE is still one of the best small phones on the market.

-The iPhone SE’s hardware is holding up and the device continues to perform at a high level after its recent move to Apple’s iOS 13 update.
+The iPhone SE’s hardware is holding up and the device continues to perform at a high level after its move to Apple’s iOS 13 operating system.

-The iPhone SE is absolutely worth considering in 2019, but you’ll also want to take note of the iPhone SE 2 rumors that’ve emerged.
+The original iPhone SE is absolutely worth considering in 2020, but you’ll also want to take note of the iPhone SE 2 rumors that’ve emerged.

 iPhone SE 2 Rumors

-A report from Nikkei claims that Apple will launch a new low-cost iPhone in the spring of 2020.
+A report from Nikkei claims that Apple will launch its new low-cost iPhone in 2020.
 The device is reportedly being “viewed as the latest generation of the iPhone SE.”

-Bloomberg’s Mark Gurman and Debby Wu report that Apple is working on a cheaper iPhone model for 2020 and Kuo has also released a report stating that Apple is indeed working on an “iPhone SE 2.”
+Bloomberg’s Mark Gurman and Debby Wu report that Apple is working on a cheaper iPhone model for 2020 and analyst Ming- Chi Kuo has also released a report stating that Apple is indeed working on an “iPhone SE 2.”
 The new device will reportedly look like the iPhone 8, but come with updated internals.
-This is where the name “iPhone 8s” comes from.

 If you’re currently on the fence, here are some reasons why you should soldier on wait for the iPhone SE 2 and a few reasons why you might want to start looking at other devices.